Constraints on metastable superheavy dark matter coupled to sterile neutrinos with the Pierre Auger Observatory

 Although subdominant, there are two other three-body decay channels of interest, namely $X\rightarrow Z\nu_1\nu_2$ and $X\rightarrow W\nu_1e$ with respective widths

 with $g$ the weak-isospin gauge constant and $\theta_{\mathrm{W}}$ the Weinberg angle.
 These two widths share the same structure as $\Gamma^X_{h\nu_1\nu_2}$ modulo smaller numerical factors. \\

-\textit{UHE neutrinos and photons} are expected as byproducts of the decay of any particle with a mass much larger than the electroweak scale as explained in the following.
+\textit{UHE neutrinos and photons} are expected as byproducts of the decay of any particle with a mass much larger than the electroweak scale.
 Ultimately, they result from splitting-particle effects due to soft or collinear (real) radiative corrections enhanced by large logarithmic factors at high scale.
 The probability that a particle $a$ at a scale $\mu_a$ fragments to produce a particle $b$ at a scale $\mu_b$ carrying a fraction $x$ of the initial energy is described by a fragmentation function (FF) $D_a^b(x; \mu_a,\mu_b)$.
 The FFs are evolved starting from measurements at the electroweak scale up to the energy scale $M_X$.
 In the QCD sector, the evolution is governed by DGLAP equations to account for the splitting function that describes the emission of parton $k$ by parton $j$.
 The resulting prompt spectra of photons and neutrinos have been derived in~\cite{Aloisio:2003xj} and in several subsequent studies.
 Similarly, electroweak cascading can be described by evolution equations valid for a spontaneously broken theory~\cite{Ciafaloni:2001mu}.
-Since the seminal works of~\cite{Aloisio:2003xj} in the QCD sector and of~\cite{Berezinsky:2002hq} in the electroweak one, the calculation of the FFs to derive the prompt flux of high-energy secondaries from the decay of a particle at high scale has attracted a lot of attention.
-Up-to-date progresses have been recently reported in~\cite{Bauer:2020jay}, where a user-friendly tool to extract these functions has been made public.
-We use this tool hereafter to calculate the energy spectra of UHE neutrinos and photons from the decay of the $X$ particle in the $X\rightarrow h\nu_1\nu_2$, $X\rightarrow Z\nu_1\nu_2$ and $X\rightarrow W\nu_1 e$ channels.
+Seminal works of~\cite{Sarkar:2001se,Barbot:2002gt,Aloisio:2003xj} in the QCD sector and of~\cite{Berezinsky:2002hq} in the electroweak one have provided the calculation of the FFs to derive the prompt flux of high-energy secondaries from the decay of a particle at high scale.
+We use hereafter the up-to-date HDMSpectra tool~\cite{Bauer:2020jay} to calculate the energy spectra of UHE neutrinos and photons from the decay of the $X$ particle in the $X\rightarrow h\nu_1\nu_2$, $X\rightarrow Z\nu_1\nu_2$ and $X\rightarrow W\nu_1 e$ channels.

 The number of neutrinos $n_\nu(E)$ expected to be observed above an energy threshold $E$ results from the integration over the sky of the directional exposure $\mathcal{E}_\nu(E,\nn)$ of the Observatory and of the flux of neutrinos emitted isotropically in proportion to the DM density accumulated in galaxy halos~\cite{Aloisio:2015lva}: